 Paris of the East

-To a large extent the history of the Czech nation is mirrored in the rich cultural heritage of Prague.
+To a large extent, the history of the Czech nation is mirrored in the rich cultural heritage of Prague.
 The city at once exudes Baroque gloom, Renaissance prettiness and an Art Deco sexiness.
-Architectural styles are a fusion Cubist, Revivalist, Renaissance, Neo Renaissance, Gothic, Neo Gothic, Norman and a some evidence of what could be described as Communist utilitarian.
+Architectural styles are a fusion Cubist, Revivalist, Renaissance, Neo-Renaissance, Gothic, Neo-Gothic, Norman and some evidence of what could be described as Communist utilitarianism.

 The Old City